 How to Make a Small Business Website

 With no reputation and a limited marketing budget, it’s difficult for small businesses to showcase their services or products to potential customers.
-Creating a website can be an effective way to help establish an online presence and engage with the target audience.
+To make a website is a potent strategy for building an online presence and connecting with your intended audience.

 Despite this, some small business owners are still hesitant to invest in a website.
 They often don’t know how to create sites and have a mistaken belief that developing one will be difficult and costly.

 However, it couldn’t be further from the truth – this article will explain the main reasons why a business website is essential.
 We will also walk you through the nine simple steps on how to make a small business website of your own and answer a few frequently asked questions about the subject.

 How to Make a Business Website with WordPress – Video Tutorial